 COMPILATION OF STATUTORY FINANCIAL STATEMENTS (LLP – MICRO ENTITY)

-The purpose of this schedule to our engagement letter is to set out the basis on which we are to compile the statutory financial statements for the LLP.
+The purpose of this schedule to our engagement letter is to set out the basis on which we are to compile the statutory financial statements for the limited liability partnership.

-1.1 As you consider that the LLP qualifies as a micro-entity in accordance with the conditions set out in sections 384A and 384B of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), you have expressed your preference that the LLP’s financial statements are prepared in accordance with the provisions in that Act applicable to a micro-entity.
+1.1 As you consider that the limited liability partnership qualifies as a micro-entity in accordance with the conditions set out in sections 384A and 384B of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), you have expressed your preference that the limited liability partnership’s financial statements are prepared in accordance with the provisions in that Act applicable to a micro-entity.
 In particular, you have requested that the financial statements comprise only of the micro-entity minimum accounting items set out in regulations made under the Act.

 1.3 In preparing the financial statements, you are required to: